François Dupuy

-François Dupuy (born 1947) is a French management scholar, educator, and consultant, specializing in the sociology of business organizations.
-In 2015 he serves as an adjunct professor at INSEAD and as academic director at CEDEP, the European Centre for Executive Development.
+François Dupuy (18 August 1947 – 11 March 2024) was a French management scholar, educator, and consultant, specializing in the sociology of business organizations.
+In 2015 he served as an adjunct professor at INSEAD and as academic director at CEDEP, the European Centre for Executive Development.
 He is the author of numerous books on management in both French and English.
-He is also a co-founder and partner of Mesa Research Group, a consulting firm specializing in leadership development.
+He was also a co-founder and partner of Mesa Research Group, a consulting firm specializing in leadership development.

 Early life and education

 Dupuy graduated from the French grande école Sciences Po.